 - Audits on government agencies – Do not assume anything.
 Do not just hope there is no waste in government.

-- Check the constitutionality of laws – Many laws are passed in back room last-minute pork deals, does this mean they are fair or enhance the rights of the citizens of this nation?
+- Check the constitutionality of laws – Many laws are passed in backroom last-minute pork deals, does this mean they are fair or enhance the rights of the citizens of this nation?

 - Monetary responsibility – The fiscal responsibility part is clear, however, it might also include abolishing the Federal Reserve Bank, which after all was largely responsible for monetary irresponsibility that caused the financial crisis.

 The above is what the tea party is about.
 Since it is a grass-roots movement and lacks traditional career politician leadership.
-Many people try to claim to be tea party leaders, but have other agendas connected with the establishment.
+Many people try to claim to be tea party leaders but have other agendas connected with the establishment.
 The movement is about being a political outsider and not an insider.
-One exception would be someone like Ron Paul, he is possible a good embodiment of the conservative and libertarian ideas of the tea party.
+One exception would be someone like Ron Paul, he is possibly a good embodiment of the conservative and libertarian ideas of the tea party.

 What the Tea Party platform is not:

 - Pro military or establishment GOP politics.
 Some entrenched politicians try to ride the wave, by advocating traditional Republican stances like imperial military and claiming ties to the tea party movement.
-But the tea party in is a movement about responsibility in government not established military government structures.
-You might be a tea party supporter and want a strong military or be like me, prefer an more effective smaller home army.
+But the tea party is a movement about responsibility in government not established military government structures.
+You might be a tea party supporter and want a strong military or be like me, prefer a more effective smaller home army.

-- Pro gun – Members may or may not be pro gun, but it is a different idea.
+- Pro-gun – Members may or may not be pro-gun, but it is a different idea.

-- Anti-Environment – I like the tea party ideas but I am also pro environment.
+- Anti-Environment – I like the tea party ideas but I am also pro-environment.
 Two different political economy concepts.

-People in the tea party may hold these views and others, but it is primarily a fiscal responsibility movement, largely consisting of women, housewives and middle class working people who want a smaller more responsible government.
+People in the tea party may hold these views and others, but it is primarily a fiscal responsibility movement, largely consisting of women, housewives, and middle class working people who want a smaller more responsible government.
 Why?
 It is our children’s future that is at risk.